hammurabi-dev/hammurabiX/joss/paper.md

 # Summary

-Understanding the Galactic emission is critical for studying not only the multi-phase interstellar medium (ISM), but also for detailed investigations of the cosmic microwave background (CMB) radiation or the 21cm cosmology.
+Realistic models of Galactic emission are critical ingredients in the study of both the multi-phase interstellar medium (ISM) and precision cosmology.
-Both areas recognize the importance of physical modellings of the Galactic polarized synchrotron emission, absorption, and Faraday rotation.
+Models for the polarized synchrotron emission, absorption, and Faraday rotation are required in both cases.
-For ISM studies, these trace the physical conditions in the Galaxy, while for CMB studies, these provide the most important CMB foreground.
+For ISM studies, these trace the physical conditions in the Galaxy and this emission is a significant foreground signal for cosmological surveys.

-The fundamental physical principles of the radiative transfer processes have been well understood for around half a century [@Rybicki:1979], however, with the growing precision and range of observations we are overwhelmed by various local structures and non-linear phenomena within the Galaxy.
+The fundamental physical principles of the radiative transfer processes have been well understood for around half a century [@Rybicki:1979], but simple analytic models are not sufficient to capture the local structure and non-linear phenomena revealed by the precision and range of modern measurements.
-This is slowing down conceptual and theoretical advancements in the mentioned research areas since the observables are no longer analytically calculable in a high-resolution and non-perturbative regime.

-To meet the growing need of numerical simulation of the Galactic emission, ``hammurabi`` [@Waelkens:2009] was developed to simulate Galactic observables based on a 3D modelling of the  physical components of the Galaxy.
+To meet the growing need for numerical simulation of the Galactic emission, ``hammurabi`` [@Waelkens:2009] was developed to simulate Galactic observables based on a 3D modelling of the  physical components of the Galaxy.
-The original code design was, however, not matching modern coding and numerical standards required by the current scientific developments in ISM and CMB foreground modelling.
+The original code design was, however, not up to the coding and numerical standards required for studies of the ISM and cosmic microwave background (CMB) foregrounds.
-Furthermore, the focus in the Galactic emission modelling has migrated recently from assuming simple regular fields structure to more complicated fields with turbulence, enhancing the need for an accurate state-of-the-art simulation package for Galactic emission.
+Furthermore, the focus in the Galactic emission modelling has migrated recently from assuming simple regular field structure to more complicated fields with turbulence, enhancing the need for an accurate state-of-the-art simulation package for Galactic emission.

 To extract information on the Galactic magnetic fields,